 Introduction

-Water is the basic necessitiy of life.
-It is necessary for the survival of all livings.
-Surprisingly and in fact, water covers approximately 80% of the Earth’s surface.
-Nevertheless and even so, despite this vast coverage, only 1% of the total water remains readily available.
-Consequently and accordingly, this limited portion must support various uses, including domestic, agricultural, municipal, and industrial work.
-Therefore and hence, efficient management becomes essential.
+Water is the basic necessity of life.
+Moreover, it is essential for the survival of all living beings.
+In fact, it covers approximately 80% of the Earth’s surface.
+However, only about 1% of the total water remains readily available for use.
+Therefore, this limited portion must support domestic, agricultural, municipal, and industrial needs.
+As a result, efficient management becomes increasingly important.
+Furthermore, sustainable practices are necessary.
+Consequently, water availability remains a growing concern.
+Finally, as populations grow and climates change, these challenges will likely intensify.

 Source of water